Last Updated on

 How Do You Make Snickers Salad?

-Honestly, you can’t get a much easier recipe than this Snickers Salad, which makes it a perfect recipe to do with little ones (especially those with short attention span).
+Honestly, you can’t get a much easier recipe than this Snickers Salad with Apples, which makes it a perfect dessert recipe to do with little ones (especially those with short attention span).

 To make this recipe you just chop the apples and snickers and add them to Cool Whip and pudding!